xiix0/scam/README.md

-Q:	What is the difference between Texas and yogurt?
+Q:	Why did the chicken cross the road?
-A:	Yogurt has culture.
+A:	He was giving it last rites.